2314772/CS220AU-DP/index.md

 Keywords: digital identities, existential risks, Covid-19, pandemic, social media, personality traits, introversion, neuroticism, extraversion, psychology

 ## Introduction
-[This](assessement.md) is an internal link to another page on my site.
+[This](assessement.md) is an internal link to another page on my site - the assessment criteria.

 And [this](https://navigatingthedigitalworld.com) is an external link to the CS220 website.